Willem de Vlamingh: Rescue mission

-On 10 January 1697, he ventured up the Swan River.
-He and his crew are believed to have been the first Europeans to do so.
-However, they were not the first Europeans to see black swans, as in 1636, Dutch mariner Antonie Caen observed black swans at sea off Bernier Island. de Vlamingh named the river (lit.
+On 10 January 1697, de Vlamingh and his crew ventured up the Swan River and are believed to have been the first Europeans to do so.
+However, they were not the first Europeans to see black swans because, in 1636, Dutch mariner Antonie Caen had observed black swans at sea off Bernier Island.
+De Vlamingh named the river (lit.
 'Swan River') after the large number of swans they observed there.
 The crew split into three parties, hoping to catch an Aboriginal person, but about five days later they gave up their quest to catch a "South lander".

 On 22 January, they sailed through the Geelvink Channel.
-The next days they saw ten naked Aboriginal people.
-On 24 January they passed Red Bluff.
+The next day they saw ten naked Aboriginal people.
+On 24 January, they passed Red Bluff.
 Near Wittecarra they went looking for fresh water.
-On 4 February 1697, he landed at Dirk Hartog Island, Western Australia, and replaced the pewter plate left by Dirk Hartog in 1616 with a new one that bore a record of both of the Dutch sea-captains' visits.
+On 4 February 1697, de Vlamingh landed at Dirk Hartog Island, Western Australia, and replaced the pewter plate left by Dirk Hartog in 1616 with a new one that bore a record of both Dutch visits.
 The original plate is preserved in the Rijksmuseum in Amsterdam.

 De Vlamingh, with his son and Collaert, commanded a return fleet from the Indies on 3 or 11 February 1698, which arrived in his hometown, Amsterdam, on 16 August.
 However, it is not certain that de Vlamingh was still alive at that point, and burial records from Vlieland around this time do not exist.
 On an earlier retourship, de Vlamingh had sent Witsen a box with seashells, fruits and vegetation from New Holland (now called Australia), as well as eleven drawings that Victor Victorsz had made on the expedition.
 De Vlamingh also included some black swans, but they died on the voyage.
 Witsen offered the drawings to Martin Lister.
 Witsen, who had invested in the journey, was disappointed the men had been more interested in setting up trade than in exploring.
 In 1699, William Dampier would explore the coast of Australia and New Guinea.